 |<1>||If we encounter the name of what might be a community, our methodology is to add that name to our Gazetteer.
 For example, we might find a sentence like "He went south past Antioch and then turned east".
 While Antioch could be some kind of landmark, we think that it's more likely to be a community.
 We've added Antioch as a placeholder with the hope that we'll be able to add more information in the future.|

 Also keep in mind that Antioch could have been on the original document by mistake, misspelled, the original/alternate name of a community that we've listed elsewhere or was placed in the wrong county.
-Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community.
+Sometimes a post office or train station would have a different name than the community where it's located, so two names might be referring to the same community - we're working to straighten it all out.

 Just in case there has been confusion between counties, we found that there are 4 Kentucky communities also named Antioch.
 While this community is located in Anderson County, the others are located in the following counties: Carter, Harrison, Washington and Wolfe.
 For more information, see our Tidbits & Trivia Page for Antioch.